stippi/voice-assistant/README.md

   - [ ] Edit a single message button
   - [ ] Play a single message button
   - [ ] Regenerate the LLM response
-- [ ] Add a "Clear" button to the chat
-- [ ] Implement automatically naming chats via LLM
 - [ ] Structured replies that force the LLM to consider some things with each reply
   - [ ] Always collect "things to remember"
+  - [ ] Automatic naming chats via LLM
+  - [ ] Get a summary of chat up to that point, use to cut off messages from the beginning
 - [ ] Fix inconsistencies that developed over time:
   - [ ] Browser SpeechRecognition should be used when "Use Whisper transcription" is disabled
   - [x] Trigger word needs to be picked from Porcupine built-in keywords